Hard Wax

-In 1996 Hard Wax moved to the third floor of an old factory in Paul-Lincke-Ufer 44a sharing its premises with the Basic Channel record label and the Dubplates and Mastering studio.
-It’s one of the oldest record stores in electronic music in Berlin.
+In 1996, Hard Wax moved to the third floor of an old factory in Paul-Lincke-Ufer 44A sharing its premises with the Basic Channel record label and the Dubplates and Mastering studio.
+It's one of the oldest record stores in electronic music in Berlin.
 Playing the role of an important hub for the techno community in the world, the shop helped extensively the development of this burgeoning scene in the 90s.
 Furthermore, as with Tresor club in Berlin, it shares a privileged relationship with the musicians of Detroit techno in the so-called "Berlin-Detroit axis".

+In 2023, Hard Wax moved to Kraftwerk Berlin on Köpenicker Straße, alongside Tresor.